MicroEJ/docs/VEEPortingGuide/uiDrawings.rst

    The clearing of drawing log flags can be disabled at build time by the application developer.

-Incidents are split in two categories:
+Incidents are split into two categories:

 * *Non-critical* incidents, or *warnings*, are incidents that the application developer may ignore.
-  The flags are made available for the application to check them, but without an explicit statement in the application, these incidents will be ignored silently.
+  The flags are made available for the application to check, but without an explicit statement in the application, these incidents will be ignored silently.
-* *Critical* incidents, or *errors*, are failures important enough that the application developer should not ignore them.
+* *Critical* incidents, or *errors*, are failures significant enough that the application developer should not ignore them.
   As for warnings, the application may check the drawing log flags explicitly.
-  However, when flushing the display, the application will check the flags and throw an exception if an error was reported.
+  However, when flushing the display, the application checks the flags and throws an exception if an error has been reported.

 .. warning::

    As this behavior can be disabled at build time, the drawing log flags are meant to be used as a **debugging hint** when the application does not display what the developer expects.
-   The VEE Port must **not** rely on applications throwing an exception if an error was reported, or on the drawing log flags being reset after the display is flushed.
+   The VEE Port must **not** rely on applications throwing an exception if an error was reported or on the drawing log flags being reset after the display is flushed.

 .. note::

-   Any type of incident may be either a *warning* or an *error*.
+   Any incident may be either a *warning* or an *error*.
    They are differentiated with the special flag ``DRAWING_LOG_ERROR``.

 Available constants